badihaki/phase-5-project-tabletop-manager/README.md

 Start the Postgresql server: $ sudo service postgresql start Start rails server $ rails s
 Start npm server $ npm start --prefix client

+# To Do
+User:
+    - Can make a new user
+    - Can log in a user
+    - Clean up routes
+Groups:
+    - Can make a new group
+    - Can update a group
+    - Can delete a group INCLUDE all memberships and group messages associated with group
+    - Can join a group as a membership
+Group Messages
+    - Can send group messages
+    - Can stream new messages simultaneously between clients